dramantsevich/com.expertsoft.luch/README.md

 4. Click "Send form"
 5. Check popup "Please fill out this field."

-ID:3.User select wathces and click "One click order" enter only field "Phone" and see "Please fill out this field."
+ID:One click order test 1-3.User select wathces and click "One click order" enter only field "Phone" and see "Please fill out this field."

 1. Launch site "https://luch.by/en/"
 2. Click "One click order" on the any watches